a review of Tekken 6

 Witness another of the many faces of Namco: the conniving hacks who strive — real hard — to have a Ridge Racer game available on every game console on earth on the day of its launch, because so many people need to buy something.

 What, you really want to hear more about Tekken 6?
-What the fuck is wrong with you?
+What the heck is wrong with you?

 What’s new in Tekken 6, you ask?
 Well, new characters, of course!
 Now, in addition to playing as a hideous man with sideburns and a flat top, a now-fully-restored and alive again Heihachi, and a Chinese guy who looks like Bruce Lee, you can also play as a disgusting, obese police officer man with a scraggly yellow beard, as though being overweight and in need of a shave wasn’t something many gamers should want to escape.
 Having said that, I suppose that a fat, bearded police officer is, probably, at least escapism for a quadriplegic.
 The two other new characters include a boyish girl (or girlish boy) with Final Fantasy-like hair and ornamental clothes.
 At a glance, s/he looks like a blond version of Eileen, a new character introduced in Virtua Fighter 5.
 The other new character is a Spanish bullfighter, and that’s where I blow the whistle: the other new character in Virtua Fighter 5 was a Mexican wrestler.
 That’s too much of a coincidence to pass up; besides, I know for a fact that many Japanese people don’t know the difference between a Mexican person and a Spanish person, and that most Japanese people are under the impression that anyone with a last name that ends in “Z” is probably either a bullfighter or a Mexican wrestler.